talynfan/design-portfolio/my-principles.md

 When creating a demo video for a new product design for the Fox Theater, "Sonus", I had two choices.
 One idea was to simply film the physical prototype from multiple angles and describe its function.
 However, this would have been a stiff and uninspiring video, as our actual prototype was relatively unfunctional.

-So, I went with the second idea: illustrate a user story with made up characters in a scenario typical of when Sonus might be helpful.
+So, I went with the second idea: illustrate a user story with made-up characters in a scenario typical of when Sonus might be helpful.
 Present the problem (wanting to give live commentary in the theater), present the potential solution (Sonus), and illustrate how the solution solves the problem.
 A slogan in the title, "Live Theater, Live Commentary," further communicates the intent of the design in a catchy, succinct manner.
 By creating the demo video to be like a little movie with a story, it better communicates the design to the target audience so that their own minds fill in the gaps of the incomplete prototype.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYm8l7__9jU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>